polkadot-developers/polkadot-docs/tutorials/blockchains/testing/index.md

 - Creating local testing environments
 - Simulating network conditions
 - Testing cross-chain messaging
-- Monitoring and debugging blockchain behavior
+- Monitoring and debugging transaction behavior
 - Validating functionality in controlled settings

 Each tutorial provides step-by-step guidance for using these tools effectively in your development workflow.